ModelEarth/community/samples/feed/README.md

 #Data Format

-###Publish your Material Inventory and Wishlist
+###Publish your Inventory and Wishlist

-Post your items in a spreadsheet and contact us to include in the recycling/reuse marketplace.
+Post your items in a spreadsheet and [contact us](https://www.cognitoforms.com/Eon12/DataFeeds) to activate in the recycling/reuse marketplace.
+The CSV file format matches the Google Merchant Center standard.

-Here's the format to use when posting your files: [inventory\_org1](inventory_org1.csv) and [wishlist\_org1](wishlist_org1.csv)
+Here's the format to use when posting your files: [inventory\_org1.csv](inventory_org1.csv) and [wishlist\_org1.csv](wishlist_org1.csv)

-This CSV format matches the Google Merchant Center.
+Replace "org1" with the short name of your organization.
+Use underscores for spaces.

+[Send links](https://www.cognitoforms.com/Eon12/DataFeeds) to your inventory and wishlist files.
+We'll help you post for free using GitHub if you don't have an existing server.